Use Case

 Your community has a website, but everyone hangs out in Discord.
 What if members could see each other on the website itself — walk around as avatars, chat in real-time, and actually use the site as a hangout space?

-Get lifetime access — $39 See how it works
+Get started — from $14/mo See how it works

 The problem every community knows